samermahir/E-commerce/README.md

 ## Description

-For this challenge we are assigned to build an e-commerce back end using Express.js and MySQL.
+For this challenge we are assigned to build an e-commerce back end for a website using Express.js and MySQL.

 ## Technologies